sbinder1/BucketList_/README.md

 BucketList_ then aggregates the information and comes up with a list of possible travel times based on a users' Calender.
 Their availability is used as a refrence to come up with an optimal time to go on a trip.

 With BucketList_ the opportunities are endless.

+##Notes:
+In order to get QJSONObject working with C++ we used `brew install qt5` from Homebrew to get the latest version of QT working with our library documents.